fairdataihub/SODA-for-SPARC-Docs/docs/manage-dataset/create-a-new-dataset.md

 ## How to

+To access this interface click on the `Free Form Mode` side bar option, then click on the `Manage Datasets` tab, and finally click on the `Create a new dataset` card.

 1. Select/confirm your Pennsieve account.
 If you have not connected your Pennsieve account with SODA yet, [use the instructions available here](./connect-your-pennsieve-account-with-soda).
 2. Enter the desired name for the dataset.
 3. Click `Create dataset`.